technoAl/StockExchangeNeuralNetworkInferenceDevice/README.md

 Uses the [NewsApi](https://newsapi.org/) library to locate top articles from the day containing a query

+The webscraping and NewsAPI require the lxml library.
+This can be installed by rinning `pip install lxml`

 Uses the [MyGrad](https://github.com/rsokl/MyGrad) library for the neural network forward pass and back propogation.

 The Numba library is required to run inference.
 This can be installed by running `pip install numba`